duanemcguire/duaneblog/content/blog/mcguirepianocom-launched.md

 Content there will be growing, but I'm pleased to have the starting point live.
 Check another thing off my list!
 I said it would be done by April 1, and so it is.

 If you visit the site, and have thoughts about how it could be more effective, let me know!
-Thanks.\[fbcomments\]
+Thanks.